Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: The generalized Clifford-Severi Inequality

 \section{The generalized Clifford-Severi Inequality}

-In the previous sections we have introduced all the ingredients needed to state our main results.
-All of them are particular instances or corollaries of the following main theorem which establishes a sharp lower bound for $L^n$ ($L$ a nef line bundle on an irregular variety) in terms of its continuous global sections and the Albanese dimension of $X$.
+In the previous sections we have introduced all the ingredients needed to state and prove our results.
+All of them are particular instances or corollaries of the Main Theorem in the introduction which we reproduce here.

 \begin{theorem} ({\bf Generalized Clifford-Severi Inequality})